 Janani Krishnamurthy, a member of the State Board for Wildlife in the Tamil Nadu Forest Department and the managing trustee of Kodaikanal’s Society for Prevention of Cruelty to Animals (SPCA), says, ‘It is obvious the gaur are attracted to something in the town area.
 As tourism has boomed, the mounds of garbage thrown by tourists and food waste from hotels have been an easy source of sustenance that they seem to have become addicted to—gaur have a liking for salt.’
 Janani says the Forestry Board has placed salt pans and built check dams to encourage them to stay in the forests, but the ‘junk food’ available in human settlements is as addictive (and damaging) to the gaur as it is to humans.
 The younger generation of bison calves, she adds, have never experienced life in the grasslands.

 Even up to 15 years ago, we would drive over to the Kodaikanal Golf Club, situated six kilometres from the centre of town, hoping to spot a bison or two.
 Once, we encountered a magnificent sight: a small herd of gaur in their prime crossing the road and jumping the high fence along the periphery of the club greens.
-We counted six as they came right up to the boundary, where they jumped almost vertically, clearing the six-foot fence easily.
-In the deepening shadows, lit by the headlights of our car, their muscly backs glistened and rippled as their hind legs propelled them upwards.
-Their bulky bodies are at odds with their dainty, white-socked legs, and their agile jumping technique had the elegance of fleet-footed deer and antelope in the wild.
+We counted nine as they came right up to the boundary, where they jumped almost vertically, clearing the six-foot fence easily.
+In the deepening shadows, lit by the headlights of our car, their muscly backs glistened and rippled as powerful hind legs propelled them upwards.
+Their bulky bodies were at odds with their dainty, white-socked legs, and they displayed an agile jumping technique that had the elegance of fleet-footed deer and antelope in the wild.

 Vasumati Balakrishnan, an avid golfer, says the large herds of gaur that live around Kodaikanal’s Golf Course mostly ignore the presence of humans.
 On one occasion her group of golfers watched two males locking horns.
 ‘The pair were oblivious to us as they rutted, making deep grooves in the ground, not far from where we stood.
 Most golfers navigate their way around the animals, stop when they come too close, or even vacate the grounds if it is unsafe, which is rare.
 But there is the occasional incident when a bison takes us by surprise.’